thegray/taxcalculator/README.md

 # Prerequisite:
 Java 8, Maven and MySQL

+# Database
+This app will connect to MySQL with database 'tax' , username 'root' and password 'root'

 # Manual build instruction
 At root project root directory, run command below
 $./build.sh